Why are offshore winds good for surfing?

 That said, local wind conditions are critical in the creation of terrible and perfect surf.

-"Of the 360 degrees from which winds can blow, three-quarters of them create less than ideal conditions.
-Wind blowing with any velocity from the sides or back of waves wreaks instant havoc on the state of the surf," writes Jason Borte, the author of the book.
+"Of the 360 degrees from which winds can blow, three-quarters of them create less than ideal conditions," writes Jason Borte, the author of the book.

 Offshore winds are the real deal.
 They have the ability to soften the face of the waves and make it easier for surfers to draw lines and perform tricks on them.

-However, have in mind that strong offshore winds will make it harder for surfers to paddle into waves, and will send water spray into your eyes.
+However, keep in mind that strong offshore winds will make it harder for surfers to paddle into waves and send water spray into your eyes.

 In conclusion, all wind directions have upsides and downsides but, as a general rule of thumb, when the wind is blowing from land straight out to sea, you'll almost certainly enjoy a fantastic surf session.